CNNislands

 · Arthritis.
 It’s often seen with older and senior dogs as they age and strain their joints due to their size.

-If you’re a Labrador owner, you know how important it is to properly care for your pet.
-This means purchasing health kits and visiting the vet regularly to ensure that your Lab is healthy and happy.
+If you’re a Labrador owner, you know how important it is to care for your pet correctly.
+This means purchasing health kits and visiting the vet regularly to ensure your Lab is healthy and happy.

 Grooming and caring for your Labrador

 You love your Lab, but do you know how to care for them?
 The first step is grooming.
-Get on the floor and give him a good brush or use conditioner waxing that will make sure their fur stays soft and sleek!
+Get on the floor and give him a good brush or use conditioner waxing to ensure their fur stays soft and sleek!

 Brush your dog’s teeth.
 Brush your dog’s teeth once a day with a pet toothbrush.